sulu/sulu-docs/reference/content-types/category_selection.rst

 .. note::

-    Mostly this content type is not needed as all pages can be categorized over the ``Excerpt and Taxonomies`` tab.
+    This content type is rarely needed because the ``Excerpt and Taxonomies`` allows to assign categories to pages.

 Parameters
 ----------